Immunology, Ph.D.

 - Within the first 3 months of the program, advisory committee members should be presented with an outline of the proposed research.

-Students Entering with an Honours Bachelor Degree
+Students Entering Directly From an Honours Bachelor Degree (18 credit hours)

 Year 1 | Hours | |